wp-plugins/nextgen-facebook/readme.txt

 == Upgrade Notice ==

+= 5.3 =

+Fixed saving of custom Post and Page settings in the Pro version, and added the ability for the *Free* version to self-update to the Pro version.

 = 5.2.3 =

 Added a check for PHP's safe_mode and/or open_basedir before setting CURLOPT_FOLLOWLOCATION, and added a check for NGFB_CURL_DISABLE constant before using PHP's curl to shorten URLs, minor fixes to markdown class to avoid a 503 error.